Kent Haruf: Plainsong

 Among fellow authors, Ursula K. Le Guin (left) felt that Haruf was "stunningly original", while Joyce Carol Oates (right) criticized one of his novels for "unabashed sentimentality".

 Plainsong, published in 1999, follows the stories of several Holt residents, particularly Maggie Jones and Tom Guthrie (both schoolteachers), Victoria Roubideaux (a pregnant teenager), and the McPheron brothers (isolated ranchers).
 It received rave reviews from critics and became a bestseller.
-Verlyn Klinkenborg of the New York Times called the book "so foursquare, so delicate and lovely, that it has the power to exalt the reader".
-Michiko Kakutani, also of the New York Times, added that it was a "compelling and compassionate" novel, praising its authentic portrayal of rural life and "spareness" of language.
-Kirkus Reviews wrote that the book was a "stirring meditation on the true nature and necessity of the family... honest and precise".
-Chris Waddington of the Minnesota Star Tribune felt that the "steady, hymnlike unfolding" of the story along with the "unornamented yet elegant" prose brought to mind "the underlying cadences and accumulative force of the King James Bible."
+Verlyn Klinkenborg of The New York Times called the book "so foursquare, so delicate and lovely, that it has the power to exalt the reader".
+Michiko Kakutani, also of The New York Times, added that it was a "compelling and compassionate" novel, praising its authentic portrayal of rural life and "spareness" of language.

+Kirkus Reviews wrote that the book was a "stirring meditation on the true nature and necessity of the family ... honest and precise".
+Chris Waddington of The Minneapolis Star Tribune felt that the "steady, hymnlike unfolding" of the story along with the "unornamented yet elegant" prose brought to mind "the underlying cadences and accumulative force of the King James Bible."
 Poet and academic Ann Fisher-Wirth compared Plainsong to Cather's My Ántonia, noting their sensitive treatment of "sexuality, pregnancy, and birth as natural processes".
-Oates, writing for the New York Review of Books, criticized the book for "unabashed sentimentality" and described it as a "fantasy to confirm our threatened sense of old-fashioned social cohesiveness", although she did concede that in some passages "the language of Plainsong truly sings".
+Oates, writing for The New York Review of Books, criticized the book for "unabashed sentimentality" and described it as a "fantasy to confirm our threatened sense of old-fashioned social cohesiveness", although she did concede that in some passages "the language of Plainsong truly sings".
 The novel was a finalist for the National Book Award for Fiction.